KoMatrich/IPP/src/readme2.md

 - `virtual_mc.py` contains stand alone VM memory definition
 - `instruction.py` contains implementation of instructions that operates on VM

+- This implementation is based on [IPPcode22](https://wis.fit.vutbr.cz/FIT/st/cfs.php/course/IPP-IT/projects/2021-2022/Zadani/ipp22spec.pdf)
+- Implementation stores values as strings, which is not optimal, becouse of their size in memory and need of conversions to int.
+- In this implementation, all instructions are operating with virtual machine memory, Which is defined in `virtual_mc.py`.
+This allow quick and easy implementation of new instructions.

 ### Classes
 - `Instruction`
     - implementation of virtual instruction